awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 1. On **Attributes** tab, choose **Edit**\.

 1. To change the deregistration timeout, enter a new value for **Deregistration delay**\.
-To ensure that existing connections are closed after you deregister targets, select **Connection termination on deregistration**\.
+To ensure that existing connections are closed after you deregister targets, select **Terminate connections on deregistration**\.

 1. Choose **Save changes**\.